What is Brand Management? Simple Framework Anyone Can Use

 Brand equity is the commercial value of your reputation.

-It's the reason people will cross the street to go to a specific coffee shop.
-It's why people will happily pay a £500 premium for an iPhone over an Android with similar specs.
+It’s why people cross the street to go to a specific coffee shop.
+It’s why people will happily pay a £500 premium for an iPhone over an Android with similar specs.
 It’s the measurable value of trust.

 Equity is built slowly, over years of keeping your promise.
 It results in: